 Our Geography Learning

-In Reception, the children have been learning all about the different seasons.
-They have also walked around the local area looking at the different features they can see and produced a map with labels.
+In Reception, the children learn all about the different seasons.
+They also use the local area, looking at the different features they can see to produce a map with labels.

 In Year 1, the children develop their map skills by producing a simple map showing their journey from home to school.
-They also used ICT to plan a journey through school.
-The children have used their developing geographical language to label the physical features of the local area and went on a local walk to the Cenotaph.
+They also use ICT to plan a journey through school.
+The children have use their developing geographical language to label the physical features of the local area.

-In Year 2, the children have been using 'Google Earth' and 'DigiMap' to look at the local area.
-They located their house on their street and used images to make a poster about Nelson.
-The children learnt about the seas and different continents and used a globe to locate the North and South Pole.
-They looked at the routes of different explorers, in particular, Captain Robert Scott.
+In Year 2, the children use 'Google Earth' and 'DigiMap' to look at the local area.
+They locate their house on their street and use images to make a poster about Nelson.
+The children learn about the seas and different continents and use a globe to locate the North and South Pole.
+They explore the routes of different explorers, in particular, Captain Robert Scott.